jwmik123/karsten-energy/README.md

 #### 3. Invite a collaborator

-Now that you’ve deployed your Next.js application and Sanity Studio, you can optionally invite a collaborator to your Studio.
+Now that you've deployed your Next.js application and Sanity Studio, you can optionally invite a collaborator to your Studio.
 Open up [Manage](https://www.sanity.io/manage), select your project and click "Invite project members"

 They will be able to access the deployed Studio, where you can collaborate together on creating content.

+## Environment Variables

+To run this project, you'll need to set up the following environment variables in your `.env.local` file:

+### Email Functionality

+- `RESEND_API_KEY` - API key for Resend email service (required for contact form)

+### Other Environment Variables

 ## Resources